wso2-incubator/iot-server-appliances/Arduino Robot/PC_Clients/PythonRobotController/DirectPublishClient/BAMPythonPublisher/README.md

 Thrift Python Client
 ====================
-This is a sample python client for WSO2 CEP (Complex Event Processor) and BAM (Business Activity Monitor) using thrift protocol
+Sample python library for WSO2 CEP (Complex Event Processor) and BAM (Business Activity Monitor) using thrift protocol.
+Configure the "PythonClient.py" file as explained below for a quick test of this library.

+The sample was borrwed from: https://github.com/dineshbandara/thrift-python-client.

+Modifications were done to the original code in order to accept and publish data with complex stream definitions including metadata.

 Prerequisites
 --------------